Soursop, Guanabana - Annona muricata

 Fig. 39 magnifying glass

-Lesser Antillean Iguana (Iguana delicatissima); juvenile in a soursop tree, Coulibistrie, Dominica
+Lesser Antillean iguana (Iguana delicatissima); juvenile in a soursop tree, Coulibistrie, Dominica

 Scientific name